 An important event that summer was a demonstration outside the NY office of Dan River Mills, a large employer in Danville, VA.
 The hope was that national pressure would force the company to help settle with demonstrators in town.
 The demo was co-sponsored by trade unions in NYC.
 Stuffing envelopes and answering the phone, I took a call from WLIB, a local radio station in Harlem.
 They wanted an interview; I cupped the mouthpiece and told Shai, who said 'you know the issue, you do it'.
 I then became Mr. Alan Reich, spokesman for the Student Nonviolent Coordinating Committee, newly confident, and supported by a staff member who knew how to organize.

 I formed the HS Friends of SNCC in the fall of 1963, under Julie and Jim's supervision.
 We met in the conference room of ACLU every week or two on Friday evenings.
 A typical meeting might have 20 to 30 students and would have a short speech by a visiting staff member, like Bob Moses or Ella Baker, followed by a discussion.
 Jim would then bring in envelopes and leaflets for a mailing.
 Fannie Lou Hamer visited, told her story, and led us in song.
 Eventually we connected with over 30 high schools.
-A few were progressive private schools, but mostly public schools.
+A few were progressive private schools, but most were public schools.
 By spring of 1964, we began to meet in the basement of Duane Methodist Church on 13th Street.
-The meetings now hosted representatives from schools who held local meetings at their HS.
-People important to the group were Martha Kransdorf, Mark (Rudy) Scott, and Ted Gold.
-The group lasted through l965, later led by Mickey Weintraub and Karen Smith.
+The meetings now had representatives from schools who held local meetings at their campuses and homes.
+The group was led by myself, Martha Kransdorf, Mark (Rudy) Scott, and Ted Gold.
+Other people involved were Kenny Kessler, Eric Lessinger, Teloca Mclinn, Dominique Des Anges.
+The group lasted through l965, later led by Mickey Weintraub, Adele Jones and Karen Smith.
+Other members that year were Dick Montgomery, Stephanie Craig, Mark Seigeltuch.

 Also in the fall of l963, James Forman formed the Steering Committee of the NY office.
 Members included Elizabeth Sutherland Martinez, Mike Standard, and Joanne Grant.
 Jim saw what we were doing and invited me, age 16, onto the steering committee of the NY office to represent the HS group.
 I know it must seem like a small gesture, but it was greatly empowering.
 At their best, political groups accept all help without judgment and in doing so teach the values needed for a new world.
 I think part of Jim's power as a leader was to pass that lesson on.